polotno-project/polotno-site/docs/element.md

   shadowOffsetY: 0,
   shadowColor: 'black',
   shadowOpacity: 1,
+  name: '', // name of element, can be used to find element in the store
   text: 'Hey, polotno',
   // placeholder is working similar to input placeholder
   // it will be rendered if no text is defined